PaddiM8/luno-lei/content/word-building/index.md

 Gradiency is a way to change the meaning of a word.
 Words in the dictionary are written in neutral form.
-Words in the neutral form often have no English translation and are somehwere in-between the "less" form and the "more" form.
-The "more" form could for example imply a larger size, more activity, more effort, more notable, more beneficial to the subject, and so on, depending on context.
+Words in the neutral form often have no English translation and are somehwere in-between the `less` form and the `more` form.
+The `more` form could for example imply a larger size, more activity, more effort, more notable, more beneficial to the subject, and so on, depending on context.